TimothyYW/Battleship_project/README.md

 # Solved bug

 - When I input an alphabet instead of number, it will crash the game.
-I resolve this by creating message for ValueError and IndexError
+I resolve this by creating message for ValueError and IndexError.

+- Map refuse to print out after every turn, just add break command to break the loop.

 # Remaining bug

-- When input coordinate to attack, it will just only said player missed or hit without update the map display.

-- Enemy opponent did not choose coordinate nor try to attack player.
+- No bugs remaining.

 # Validator test

+- PEP 8

+    - No error result

 ## Credit